Truist Mortgage Review 2026

 Truist vs. Fairway Independent

-Truist and Fairway each offer a similar package of mortgage options: conventional, FHA, VA, USDA and jumbo loans.
-Truist has locations mostly in the Northeast and South, while Fairway has locations in virtually every state, including in the west and midwest.
+Truist and Fairway each offer a similar package of mortgage options, but Fairway offers additional options like USDA, renovation and reverse mortgage loans.
+Truist has locations mostly in the Northeast and South, while Fairway has locations in virtually every state (as well as the District of Columbia), including in the West and Midwest.

 Truist vs. TD Bank